viamrobotics/docs/docs/micro-rdk/encoder/_index.md

 | ----- | ----------- |
 | [`incremental`](incremental/) | A two phase encoder, which can measure the speed and direction of rotation in relation to a given reference point |
 | [`single`](single/) | A single pin "pulse output" encoder which returns its relative position but no direction |

+Click on the model names above for configuration information.

 ## API